UPDATE #2.Back in October 2017, Queensland Health, Queensland Government (Australia) held a summit following on from our horrendous year of influenza.

 - among adults 15 to 64 years of age, 26%-35%

 Having the vaccines funded for kids is a great step forward and so are higher dose vaccines for the elderly but we need to step up if we want to protect ourselves and those around us.

-Flu vaccines are safer than a dose of the flu and while we wait for the Utopian universal flu vaccine to arrive, some protection from current formulations is far better than than none.
+Flu vaccines are safer than a dose of the flu and while we wait for the Utopian universal flu vaccine to arrive, some protection from current formulations is far better than none.

 Get the shot this year.
 It’s only about a month or so away.

 A flu vaccine is one annoying little prick that you won’t have to deal with later and that you could be extremely grateful for come winter.